Seeking Advice on Consulting a Nutritionist Post-Ileostomy

 Reply to IGGIE

 Thanks for the kind words and advice.
-I do blend some things and use the food processor some.
-I guess part of it is that puree food has less appeal to me.
+I do blend some things and use the food processor sometimes.
+I guess part of it is that puréed food has less appeal to me.
 I know that means I am causing my own problems.
-It is a good idea though.
-Maybe if I can counter act the flavors of veggies with fruits I am able to eat then it might work.
+It is a good idea, though.
+Maybe if I can counteract the flavors of veggies with fruits I am able to eat, then it might work.
 Maybe.
-Right now I would just like to get my ostomy to stop being full force liquid all the time.
-I know when that is the case that nutrients aren't being absorbed.
-Which just compounds my issues.
+Right now, I would just like to get my ostomy to stop being full force liquid all the time.
+I know when that is the case, nutrients aren't being absorbed, which just compounds my issues.

 Lee